CI-Dominik/pp3-management-system/README.md

 * Happy Life, a local coffee shop reached out regarding their plan to implement a management system for their business.
 As their business is growing, they want to decrease their workload for bureaucratic affairs.
 Several topics were mentioned that needed improvement.

 ### Management of customers
-* People regularly contact Happy Life to book tables and the company wants to simplify the process.
+* People regularly contact Happy Life to book tables, and the company wants to simplify the process.
 When a potential customer contacts them, they want to be able to register a new customer and edit their information.
 It should also be possible to assign a person to a table and give the process a booking ID.

 ### Bookings
 * Happy Life's booking system should be able to book a table for a registered customer or guests.
 It should also take the amount of customers in consideration and reply with open tables for the given amount.
 The team should always be able to get an overview over the amount of tables available and the bookings made in their system that are not yet finished.